RECENT & UPCOMING

 Curated by Mary Statzer as part of Hindsight Insight 3.0

-I'm thrilled for this opportunity to present a selection of my participatory artworks that have been growing and changing over the years.
+This exhibition is an opportunity to present a selection of my participatory artworks that have been growing and changing over the years.
 In this show, they take new forms as a way to hold and reflect the sweet collective labor and action that brought them into being.
-My exhibition is titled after an Emily Dickinson poem and indebted to Italian immigrants and anarchists, Nicola Sacco and Bartolomeo Vanzetti.
+But History and I is titled after an Emily Dickinson poem and indebted to Italian immigrants and anarchists, Nicola Sacco and Bartolomeo Vanzetti.

 Praxis Digital Weaving Lab